 Selling is about promoting your products and services the right way.
-To do that, you need to know how your target customers think.
-When you understand your target buyers, you can come up with marketing strategies that result in conversions.
+To do that, you need to know what your target customers think.
+When you understand your target buyers, you can develop marketing strategies that result in conversions.

 5 Ways You Can Use Customer Psychology to Drive Sales (and the Tools that Can Help)

 Customer psychology or consumer psychology is the study of why people buy things.
-When you base your marketing strategies on these five principles that stem from our proven understanding of consumer behavior, you can persuade your target buyers to take a desired action such as making a purchase from your store.
+When you base your marketing strategies on these five principles that stem from our proven understanding of consumer behavior, you can persuade your target buyers to take the desired action, such as purchasing from your store.

 People naturally follow the actions of others.
-The logic is this: if many people are behaving in a certain way, it must be right.
+The logic is this: if many people behave in a certain way, it must be right.
 That, in a nutshell, is the essence of social proof.

 Incorporating social proof into your marketing strategy doesn’t have to be overly complicated.
-All you need to do is show your target audience that many people have already taken the action you want them to take: buying from your store.
+You must show your target audience that many people have already taken the action you want them to take: buying from your store.
 This is known as action-based social proof.

 Here’s how Brooklinen, which sells bedding and other home goods online, leverages preference-based social proof: